devicetree-org/devicetree-specification/source/chapter3-devicenodes.rst

    ``next-level-cache``    SD    ``<phandle>`` If present, indicates that another level of
                                                cache exists.
 The value is the phandle of the next level of cache.
-The phandle value type is fully described in section :ref:`sect-standard-properties-phandle`.
+The phandle value type is fully described in :numref:`sect-standard-properties-phandle`.
    Usage legend: R=Required, O=Optional, OR=Optional but Recommended, SD=See Definition
    ===========================================================================================

-.. note:: All other standard properties (section :ref:`sect-standard-properties`) are allowed but are optional.
+.. note:: All other standard properties (:numref:`sect-standard-properties`) are allowed but are optional.

 Older versions of devicetrees may be encountered that contain a